‘A different Christmas’: World leaders warn that the coronavirus will put holiday celebrations in jeopardy

 “Unusual times require unusual solutions,” Westerfellhaus told the German publication Bild.
 “Different households could celebrate together on different days.”

 A top Belgian doctor had a more radical proposal.
-Frédérique Jacobs, head of the infectious-diseases department at the Erasme hospital in Brussels, suggested that Christmas celebrations could be postponed to July or August.
+Frédérique Jacobs, head of the infectious-diseases department at the Erasme Hospital in Brussels, suggested that Christmas celebrations could be postponed to July or August.

 “To slow down the curve, we have to imagine different holidays,” Jacobs told the Belgian broadcaster RTBF on Monday.